 The answer: investing in partnerships.

 For the last two decades Gavi, the Vaccine Alliance has been one of these critical partnerships, ensuring that access to vaccines for the world’s most vulnerable populations is possible.
-Together with UNICEF and the Measles & Rubella Initiative they are able to:
+Together with UNICEF and the Measles & Rubella Partnership they are able to:

 - Negotiate vaccine prices: the cost of the measles vaccine is now at an all-time low;